JonahRileyHuggins/SPARCED/docs/source/tutorials/SPARCED Data Format/Species-Nomenclature.rst

 - `Residue&Position`: For species with specific post-translational modification (PTM) sites, denote the residue and its position (e.g., `S15` for serine 15).
 - `BaseSpecies`: The core species name (e.g., `CyclinD`, `Cdk4`).
 - `AdditionalSpecies`: For complexes, additional species are concatenated using `__` (double underscores).
-- `Compartment`: The compartment is specified only when the species is outside its default "home" compartment.
+- `Compartment`: compartments are always added to the end of the entire species entries.

 Examples
 ^^^^^^^^